• Skip to main content

 What is Crawfish Monica

 Crawfish Monica is a spicy, creamy crawfish sauce served over pasta.
-It's oh so very tasty!
+It's absolutely delicious!
 Plus, it's a staple at the New Orleans Jazz and Heritage Festival (aka Jazz Fest).
-According to their website, over twenty tons of Crawfish Monica was served at the 2012 Jazz Fest.
-Sheesh!

 Ingredients

-Cornstarch: the cornstarch helps thicken the sauce so you can use a little less butter and no cream.
-I like using cornstarch in recipes because it is gluten free, so it's an allergy friendly option.
+Cornstarch: The cornstarch helps thicken the sauce so you can use a little less butter and no cream.
+I like using cornstarch in recipes because it is gluten-free, so it's an allergy-friendly option.

 Lemon juice, Parsley, Green onions: to be honest, none of these are 100% mandatory.
 They make your Crawfish Monica taste amazing and brighten the dish, but if you forget one, it will not be the end of the world.

-• whole grain rotini 6 ounces: $0.96
+• rotini 6 ounces: $0.36

-• butter 1 tablespoon: $0.11
+• butter 1 tablespoon: $0.12

-• onions 2 large: $1.36
+• onions 2 large: $1.00

 • garlic 6 cloves: $0.36